 Jos van Immerseel

-worldwide representation except Germany, Austria, Switzerland, Poland, France
+worldwide representation except Germany, Austria, Switzerland, Poland

 As one of the pioneers of historical performance practice in Flanders, Jos van Immerseel needs little introduction.
 Besides playing historical keyboard instruments, he is a researcher, collector, teacher and conductor.
 Music in its many facets is central to his work and life.
 Nowadays, van Immerseel is back on stage more often as a soloist and chamber musician, mainly on instruments from his own collection.